autumn olive crochet babydoll dress ♡

 example – I want 10.6” length & my gauge is 6 rows per 2 inches so: ( 10.6” x 6 rows ) / 2” = (rounded) 32 rows per panel or 30 on the front & 34 on the back

-NECKLINE — if I have 30 rows of 66 stitches, I would work 16 hdc for the first shoulder, chain 34, skip 34 stitches, then finish the other shoulder with the remaining 16 hdc — keep the neck opening at least 34 stitches wide so it will be easy to pull over
+NECKLINE — (this row counts as the first row on the back panel) if I have 30 rows of 66 stitches, I would work 16 hdc for the first shoulder, chain 34, skip 34 stitches, then finish the other shoulder with the remaining 16 hdc — keep the neck opening at least 34 stitches wide so it will be easy to pull over

 note: if you changed to an odd number of stitches, make that adjustment to the neckline chain & skipped stitches count

-FOR THE BACK — continue working the same number of stitches across the last row and neckline chains, and for the rest of the back; fasten off with a long tail in order to seam the right side
+FOR THE BACK — (working the second row of the back panel) continue working the same number of stitches across the last row and neckline chains, and for the rest of the back; fasten off with a long tail in order to seam the right side

 SEAMING — fold the bodice inside out and line up the bottom edges; seam with a whipstitch up to the point where you have enough free rows to fit around the upper arm with about 4 inches to spare, so that it is comfortable and so you can layer!